Orange textured background

 What it measures

-The signal tests 88 font names drawn from a curated cross-platform list covering Windows (24), macOS (43), Linux (17), and Android (4).
-For each font, a hidden span is rendered at 72px with the test string 'mmmmmmmmmmlli' using that font as the primary family and monospace as the fallback.
-If the rendered dimensions differ from the pure-monospace baseline, the font is considered installed.
+The signal tests a curated cross-platform font list covering Windows, macOS, Linux, and Android.
+For each font, a hidden span is rendered using that font as the primary family and a generic fallback.
+If the rendered dimensions differ from a pure-fallback baseline, the font is considered installed.

-The resulting 88-bit presence bitmap is encoded as pipe-delimited '1'/'0' tokens and hashed with xxHash64.
-Because fonts are installed at the OS level — not the browser level — the same presence set is reported by Chrome, Safari, and Firefox on the same machine, making the signal hardware-bound.
+Because fonts are installed at the OS level rather than the browser level, the same presence set is reported by Chrome, Safari, and Firefox on the same machine, making the signal hardware-bound.

 How it's collected

-The collector yields to the main thread after every 10 fonts (using scheduler.yield() on Chrome 115+ or setTimeout 0 as a fallback) to avoid blocking the UI.
+The collector yields to the main thread periodically (using scheduler.yield() on Chrome 115+ or setTimeout 0 as a fallback) to avoid blocking the UI.
 The hidden container is removed from the DOM in a finally block.
 If document is undefined, the result is absent immediately.

 Confidence rules